LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 # Conclusion

 The main contributions of our method:
-* Match DSM with tiling scheme for co-registration;
+* Match DSM with tiling scheme and rotation hypotheses for co-registration;
 * Use DSM for prediction to reduce ambiguity in precise matching.

 The advantages of our method: